 While food-based vitamins sound like a really good idea, many people have problems with food-based vitamins.
 There can be ingredients in them that cause some people problems.
 I personally am taking synthetic vitamins with a few food-based supplements and am getting flying colors on my hair mineral analysis and vitamin tests.

-I had previously stated that synthetic vitamins are less than fifty percent absorbed.
-This is not the case with every person or every nutrient.
+Then there is the issue of absorption.
 Absorption depends upon many factors.
 Many synthetic vitamins are poorly absorbed simply because they are bound together with cheap binders that don’t allow a release of the nutrients, not necessarily because the synthetic vitamins are themselves poorly absorbed.
 One must avoid cheap mass-market synthetics like Centrum, most brands at drug store chains, grocery store chains, and membership club stores (Kirkland brand) because they contain these cheap binders that prevent their absorption.
 Commonly, vitamins and mineral are in forms that are not absorbable, but this can be circumvented by educating yourself on the forms that are the best absorbed and buying from reputable manufacturers, whom I’ve listed below.
 People absolutely see their vitamins and mineral levels improve with synthesized vitamins and minerals.

-Previously, I stated that synthetic vitamins cause immune system reactions that lower your immunity.
+A common issue with synthetics is whether they cause immune system reactions that lower your immunity.
+Any supplement can cause a reaction.
+This is not necessarily a reason to not take synthetic supplements and does not seem to harm your immune system in any meaningful way.
 Foods and food-based supplements can cause immune system reactions as well.
-This is not necessarily a reason to not take synthetic supplements and does not seem to harm your immune system in any meaningful way.
-For these reasons, I am now in favor of using synthetic vitamins and recommend their use.
+Many food-based supplements have so many ingredients that sensitive individuals can have sensitivity issues.

 Synthetic Vs. Food-based Vitamins

 Food-based vitamins will not work for everyone.
-To say that food-based supplements are better than synthetics is a generalization that is untrue.
+I believe food-based supplements are better than synthetics and should be taken if you tolerate them.
 Again, it’s the old adage: everyone is different.
 You have to find what supplements work for you.
 I’ve compiled a nice comparison of some of the pros and cons of food-based vitamins in comparison to synthetic vitamins:

 1) Most food-based supplements contain synthetic vitamins.
 Some claim to be all natural, but use yeast or algae or other food as a base and simply add synthetic vitamins to this ‘food’ base.
 Under current law, a vitamin marketed as natural only has to contain 10 percent natural, plant-derived ingredients — the other ninety percent can be synthetic.
 An example of a natural base is Acerola cherry or rosehip, to which synthetic vitamin C, ascorbic acid, is added.
 The food-based vitamins I recommend do not use this loophole and are high quality, but this is something to watch out for.
 For instance, the Whole Foods Brand is not a true food-based vitamin and uses algae as their base with synthetic vitamins added to the product.
 This is the norm rather than the exception with food-based vitamins.